Pumping at Work: A Calm, Practical Guide

 - If a fridge is available, store milk there in a sealed bottle or bag labelled with your name and the date

-- A regular shared fridge is fine — you don't need a separate one
+- A regular shared fridge is fine — you don't need a dedicated one; just store your milk in a clean, sealed container

 Once home:

-- Frozen milk keeps for six months in a standard freezer, longer in a deep freezer
+- Frozen milk keeps for six months in a standard freezer, longer in a chest or deep freezer

 - Thawed milk should be used within 24 hours and not refrozen